-Prior to interacting with the model, participants were asked to fill out a pre testing survey.
-The initial survey asks for the participants' level of training - cardiology resident, resident in a department other than cardiology, or cardiology attending.
-The questions in the survey focused on the participant's exposure to balloon valvuloplasty to treat pulmonic stenosis while shadowing or assisting along with their overall knowledge and confidence to complete the procedure.
+Prior to interacting with the model, participants were asked to fill out a five question pre-testing survey.
+The first question on this survey asks for the participants' level of training - cardiology resident, non-cardiology resident, or cardiology attending.
+The second and third questions ask participants to quantify how many BVP procedures they have performed and observed.
+The last two questions ask participants to assess their confidence in their ability to perform BVP and their current understanding of catheter placement and cardiac anatomy using a Likert scale.